 The Family Educational Rights and Privacy Act (FERPA), a Federal law, requires that Plum Borough School District with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your child's education records.
 However, Plum Borough School District may disclose appropriately designated "directory information" without written consent, unless you have advised the District to the contrary in accordance with District procedures.
 The primary purpose of directory information is to allow the Plum Borough School District to include this type of information from your child's education records in certain school publications.
-Examples include:
+Examples Include:

 - A playbill, showing your student's role in a drama production;

 - The annual yearbook;

 - Honor roll or other recognition lists;

-- Graduation programs; and
+- Graduation programs;

-- Sports activity sheets, such as for wrestling, showing weight and height of team members.
+- Sports activity sheets such as wrestling to show weight/height of team members;

 - School District Broadcast Media.